MileTwo/nextjs-typescript-material-ui-eslint-jest/README.md

 # 🚨 Archived and moved to [MileTwo/nextjs-ts](https://github.com/MileTwo/nextjs-ts) 🚨

+We archived this repository for two reasons
+- This repo is used in our CLI tool for creating new nextjs projects [create-m2-app](https://www.npmjs.com/package/create-m2-app).
+In our version <0.4.x we had three templates in this one repository: `next`, `next-prisma-rest`, and `nest-prisma-graphql`.
+We wanted to rename it but if we did so it would cause breaking changes to the users using `create-m2-app` with older versions.
+-  This repository serving as three repo's was challenging us to maintain and review PR's.
+We realized this wasn't going to be easy to maintain and share the load for open source maintanance.
+So we decided to split them up.
+In the split up version 0.4.0 of `create-m2-app` split out the [prisma-rest](https://github.com/MileTwo/nextjs-ts-prisma-rest) and the [prisma-graphql](https://github.com/MileTwo/nextjs-ts-prisma-auto-graphql) repositories.
+In version `0.5.0` we archived the repository you are viewing and moved it to [nextjs-ts](https://github.com/MileTwo/nextjs-ts).

+Huge shoutout to all the contributors and maintainers on this project!
+You should still see yourself on our all-contributors list in the new repository

 # Next.js TypeScript Material UI quality checking project
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-6-orange.svg?style=flat-square)](#contributors-)